Hulu’s new hit show The Handmaid’s Tale is a little too on-the-nose than we’d like, even for star Samira Wiley.

 Terrifying is definitely the word to describe it — both our current political climate and the show.

-But Wiley is a believer in the resistance and says,
+But Samira is a believer in the resistance and says,

 “We have to be vigilant.
 We cannot be complacent.”